 Basically we just buy gas and groceries for a month plus bills.
 No eating out, no trips, no clothes, no babysitters.
-Here’s how we do a no spend month.
+Here’s how we did a no spend month.

-How to make an extra $100-$200 for Christmas gifts from home
+Make an extra $100-$200 for Christmas gifts through Website Usability Testing

 They want to know how customers might think, what might make them click away, and they are willing to pay for it.
 One 20 minute test a day would be $300 extra in your pocket every month!
 Here’s my full post on how to make money doing website usability testing.

-How do you do Christmas on a budget?
+How do you do Christmas on a small budget?

 Now it’s your turn to share any tips with me.
 How do you budget for your family?
 I feel like Christmas should be a wonderful time with your family and if gifts are completely detracting from that, then it’s a good sign you need to cut back.